Peach PRC

 Sharlee Jade "Shaylee" Curnow (born 2 April 1997), known professionally as Peach PRC, is an Australian pop singer, songwriter, and social media personality.
 Her major label debut single "Josh" was released in early 2021, which peaked at number 38 on the ARIA Singles Chart.
 Peach is a prominent figure on the social media platform TikTok, where she posts content about her life, living with borderline personality disorder, self-care advice, overcoming addiction, and her music.

 Early life

-Curnow was born on 2 April 1997 in Australia.
-She grew up in the southern suburbs of Adelaide, South Australia.
+Curnow was born and raised in the southern suburbs of Adelaide, South Australia.
 She chose her stage name due to her love of the colour pink, as an homage to Princess Peach, using the title during her time performing as a stripper.

 She began using the suffix PRC on TikTok as an abbreviation for porcelain because she deemed the full word too long to type out.

 In an interview with Echo Magazine, Curnow said: "I've been interested in music for as long as I could talk, really.
-I've always sang and wrote songs and even have songs written from when I was like 8 years old."
+I've always sang [sic] and wrote [sic] songs and even have songs written from when I was like 8 years old."